 (Statista)

-20. A 2018 survey in France found that 64% of gay men do not plan to have children.
+20. 64% of gay men in France do not plan to have children, according to gay marriage statistics.

 (Statista)

-21. Approximately 40% of American gay men and 34.5% of lesbians definitely do not want to have kids.
+21. The same sex marriage statistics show that 40% of American gay men and 34.5% of lesbians don’t want kids.

 (Statista)